ipl31/yaml-generator-for-hathitrust/README.md

 1. Clone repository to local machine.
 Python 2.7.x should be installed on the machine.
 2. Use (or copy) HathiTrust_Submission_YAML_Data_Spreadsheet.xls to record the data about your books.
 For information on how the data will be used, see field_guide.md, although it specifically addresses the "generator" script.
 Always use the IMAGE number, rather than the PAGE number as a value.
 Separate multiple numbers with a comma and space, e.g. "2, 63".
 Use ISO-8601 for dates and 24-hour HH:MM for hours/minutes.
 3. Save as CSV.
 Open in your preferred text editor to remove row 1 (headers) and ensure barcodes have saved properly.
+4. See **Personalizing** below to make any necessary edits (if you're not Notre Dame, at least a few hard-coded values must be replaced).
 4. Run `python yaml_csv.py` and input the directory path to your CSV file, followed by the directory path to the location where you would like outputs to appear.
 Be sure to escape any spaces in the directory paths.

 See SampleCSVData/SampleCSVData.csv for comparison and troubleshooting.